tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-ini.md

 `php broken.php`

-This *broken.php* through the command-line PHP parser and should also display the error message.
+THis runs *broken.php* through the command-line PHP parser, and should also display the error message.

 8. Can you fix *broken.php* right here on the command line with a text editor like `nano`?
 Make it so!